All volumes should be ordered from:

 most extensively represented.
 The second volume presents the rest of

-Crawford’s collection, a substantial part of which was collected in Ayrshire
+Crawfurd’s collection, a substantial part of which was collected in Ayrshire

 preserved through oral rather than written tradition and this imparts a